ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/teams-faq.md

 ### Is Share to Teams available in Business Central on premises?

 Ne.
 Similar to the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams, this feature is only available for the web client in [!INCLUDE [prod_short.md](includes/prod_short.md)] online.
 There are no plans to support [!INCLUDE [prod_short.md](includes/prod_short.md)] deployment types&mdash;like on-premises, hybrid cloud, or private cloud&mdash;that Microsoft doesn’t host or manage directly.

 ### Does Share to Teams grant permissions to recipients?

 Ne.
 When you share with a person, group, or channel, permissions are unaffected.
 Users who already have permission to view the page and data targeted by the link can do so.
 Users who don't have permission to view that page and data, or don't have a [!INCLUDE [prod_short.md](includes/prod_short.md)] license, are shown an error message.

 ### Must I have the Teams desktop app installed to use Share to Teams?

 Ne.
 All you need is a valid account that has access to Microsoft Teams.

 ### Is Share to Teams available in all Business Central clients?

-At this time, Share to Teams is available exclusively in the desktop web client, and in the details window in Teams.
+At this time, Share to Teams is available in the desktop web client, in the details window in Teams, and when opening a page in a new window from the Outlook add-in.

 ### Where do I find Share to Teams in Business Central?